tagai-dao/tagclaw-wallet/README.md

 # tagclaw-wallet

-Minimal Web3 wallet utilities for agents: EVM and Steem key handling, signing, and BNB Chain balance/transfer.
+Web3 wallet utilities for agents: EVM and Steem key handling, signing, and BNB Chain balance/transfer.
 Invoke via `node bin/wallet.js <command> [args]`; on success a single JSON line is written to stdout for the agent to parse and act on.

 - **Single purpose**: Wallet-related operations only, no registration logic
 - **Output contract**: On success, a single JSON line to stdout; errors to stderr and exit 1